3(16) Fiduciary Services & Plan Administrator

 However, fiduciaries can limit their liability in certain situations.
 One way fiduciaries can demonstrate that they have carried out their responsibilities properly is by documenting the processes used to do so.

 There are other ways to reduce possible liability.
-Some plans, such as most 401(k) and profit-sharing plans, can be set up to give participants control over the investments in their accounts and limit a fiduciary’s liability for the investment decisions made by the participants.
+Some plans, such as most 401(k) plan options and profit-sharing plans, can be set up to give participants control over the investments in their accounts and limit a fiduciary’s liability for the investment decisions made by the participants.
 For participants to have control, they must be given the opportunity to choose from a broad range of investment alternatives.
 Under DOL regulations, there must be at least three different investment options so that employees can diversify investments within an investment category — such as through a mutual fund — and diversify among the investment alternatives offered.
 In addition, participants must be given sufficient information to make informed decisions about the options offered under the plan.
 Participants must also be allowed to give investment instructions at least once a quarter — and perhaps more often if the investment option is volatile.

 Plans that automatically enroll employees can be set up to limit a fiduciary’s liability for any losses that are a result of automatically investing participant contributions in certain default investments.
 There are four types of default investments as described in DOL regulations, and an initial notice and annual notice must be provided to participants.
 In addition, participants must have the opportunity to direct their investments to a broad range of other options and be provided with necessary resources about these options.
 (See “Resources” for further information.)
 However, while a fiduciary may have relief from liability for the specific investment allocations made by participants or automatic investments, he or she retains the responsibility for selecting and monitoring the investment alternatives that are made available under the plan.